daPhie79/tiny7z/README.md

 ## Objective

 - Provide a native code only C# library that supports writing to .7zip archives.
-- Goal achieved.

 ## Features

 - Read .7zip archives, with uncompressed or compressed headers.
-- Write to .7zip archives, using LZMA codec, in a single block, or one block per file.
+- Write to .7zip archives, using LZMA codec, in a single block (solid), or one block per file.
 - Support LZMA, LZMA2, PPMd decoders.
+- Support BCJ and BCJ2 decoder filters.

 ## Current limitations

 *They are plenty unfortunately, but this library is still a huge step forward for .7z support in native C#*

-- No filter support yet.
-- De/compression is slower than native 7z.dll (however this is due to pure C# implementation of LZMA SDK).
+- De/compression are slower than native 7z.dll (however this is due to pure C# implementation of LZMA SDK).
+- AES decoder is in place, but no support for password yet.

 ---